-According to fortune.com, a US$5,000 stake in Amazon when the online retailer first listed in 1997 would have been worth $2.4m by 2017 - yet even the great Warren Buffet reportedly rejected the chance to invest, later admitting he regretted not recognising the opportunity and taking action.
+Following recent share growth, a US$5,000 stake in Amazon when the online retailer first listed in 1997 would have been worth $11.7m by July 2021 - yet even the great Warren Buffet reportedly rejected the chance to invest, later admitting he regretted not recognising the opportunity and taking action.

 Often the shrewdest angel investors are those who spot a winning market opportunity that others have overlooked.